by Kathleen Sheard

 “Behold the turtle.
 He makes progress only when he sticks his neck out” — James Bryant Conant

 Sea turtles have long been a passion of mine.
-I want to start with WHY I need to bring this piece of art that lives inside of me to life.
+I want to start with WHY I needed to bring this piece of art that lives inside of me to life.
 I am both humbled and blessed to have the support of family and friends and community.
 I begin by sharing the words of others about me and my work.

 “Friends and family of nationally recognized wildlife artist, Kathleen Sheard, would agree she has surrendered a “comfortable” life in favor of a good life.
 A good life, rich with purpose, forged by relentless devotion to the exacting creation of stunning and astonishing massive glass wildlife depictions coupled with passionate advocacy for the subjects of her art.